mshobair/Reproducible_Workflow_Design/README.md

 # Reproducible_Workflow_Design
-This analysis pipeline is showing examples of hypothesis-based workflow design to address specific business priorities.
+This analysis pipeline is showing examples of hypothesis-based workflow design to address specific business priorities.The outcome of the analysis is a reproducible analysis workflow of context-specific decision prioritization.